2024–present Serbian anti-corruption protests: Reinforcements sent to "Students 2.0"

-In the improvised tent camp in Pioneers Park, the pro-government students were replaced by muscular persons wearing caps and hoods, who attacked passersby on at least one occasion; some of those persons were filmed and doxxed.
+In the improvised tent camp in Pioneers Park, the pro-government students were replaced by thugs wearing caps and hoods who attacked passersby on at least one occasion; some of these persons were filmed and doxxed.
 The following day, a group of military veterans from the defunct Special Operations Unit set up tents while wearing green uniforms with red berets.
 The unit, which was disbanded in 2003, had carried out assassinations of Slobodan Milošević's political opponents and has been accused of involvement in war crimes during the Kosovo war.
 Among the veterans present was Goran Radosavljević, the last commander of the Special Police Units, and Živojin Ivanović, a JSO commander known also as Žika Crnogorac.
 A JSO veteran was seen attacking an onlooker with a stick in video footage taken at the park.

-On 12 March, professors met at the Faculty of Medicine of the University of Belgrade, and after a long and heated debate, voted in favor of a general strike, which will begin on 17 March and will last until the students' demands are met.
+On 12 March, professors met at the Faculty of Medicine of the University of Belgrade.
+After a long and heated debate, they voted in favor of a general strike, which began on 17 March and would last until the students' demands are met.
 On the same day, near the tent camp in Pioneers park, bypassers were physically attacked by the director of the PUC "Komunalac" from Kula, Marko Pešić, who is also a member of the Kula committee of the SNS.

 In solidarity with the students' demands and their protests across Serbia, students and high school students from Valjevo set off on a protest walk to Belgrade in the morning of 12 March to join the "15 for 15" protest on 15 March; they reached Lazarevac in the evening, where they were welcomed by locals and provided accommodation.
 Students who set off from Kragujevac on foot for Belgrade arrived in Rača on the evening of 12 March.
 They were met at the entrance by tractor drivers, and given a festive welcome with a folklore performance.